Austrian Raiffeisen Banking Group: Group-level arrangements and deposit insurance

 Under Austrian law, the Raiffeisen deposit guarantee scheme may be called to intervene if the other two schemes, the uniform ESA and that of the Sparkassengruppe Österreich, are depleted; conversely, the two other scheme may protect Raiffeisen depositors if the Raiffeisen scheme gets depleted.
 The Austrian state may intervene if all three schemes are depleted.

+Russian operations of Raiffeisen Bank International

 The bank is still operating in Russia despite the sanctions imposed by the European Union on the Russian Federation after the Russian attack on Ukraine.
 In May 2024, the United States Treasury Department warned that Raiffeisen is at risk of having its access to the US financial system curtailed because of its operations in Russia.
-Raiffeisen subsequently announced that it would suspend all outgoing payments in US dollars from Russia by June 10th that year.
+Raiffeisen subsequently announced that it would suspend all outgoing payments in US dollars from Russia by June 10 that year.